BigelowLab/spnc/README.md

 We try to follow the KISS principle by minimizing the exposure of details.
 See the [wiki](https://github.com/btupper/spnc/wiki) for examples.

 #### Instantiate

 + `SPNC(ncdf_resource_or_filename, bb)` create an instance of SPNCRefClass or subclass with the provided bounding box.

+`bb` is a 4 element vector that follows the pattern of the `Extent` class in the `sp` package: [xmin, xmax, ymin, ymax].
+If you set the bounding box when you instantiate the SPNC object, then it is used as the default for subsequent calls to the methods shown below, unless you specifically override the value.

 #### Properties
 #### Methods